 A unique training on greenhouse gas emissions verification based on EU standards has started in Ukraine.
-For the first time, Ukrainian companies can test first-hand the procedures long used across Europe.
+For the first time, Ukrainian companies can test first-hand verification procedures long used across EU.

 As Ukraine moves towards European market integration, it is required to adopt modern monitoring, reporting and verification (MRV) rules for emissions.